profmasson/POSS/syllabus.md

 ## Additional Materials

-You will be participating in a current open project.
+Students will be participating in a current open project.
 Relevant accounts (email lists, wiki, etc.) will need to be created by all students.
 You may choose to create a unique identity specific to the course in order to protect your privacy.

 We will use the open source wiki XWiki as the class management system.
 XWiki accounts will need to be created by all students.